• Share this on:

 Codes of conduct

 Several third-party certification schemes set criteria for both social and environmental issues.
-The most important ones are Rainforest Alliance, Fairtrade and BCorp.
+The most important ones are Rainforest Alliance, Fairtrade and B Corp.
+For companies with FSSC22000 certification, it might also be worthwhile to consider the social-sustainability certification FSSC24000

-• Farm certification, with the UEBT/Rainforest Alliance requirements compiled in a Field Checklist and 2 system checklists: 1 for organisations in sourcing areas and another for organisations elsewhere;
+• Farm certification, with the UEBT/Rainforest Alliance requirements compiled in a Field Checklist and two system checklists: one for organisations in sourcing areas and another for organisations elsewhere.

 • Supply chain certification, in which companies that buy from certified farms have to meet the Rainforest Alliance 2020 Sustainable Agriculture Standard’s Supply Chain Requirements.

-Probably the fastest growing sustainability certification scheme is BCorp.
-While Fairtrade certification – which we discussed in the chapter on requirements for niche markets – ensures that individual products meet high social and environmental standards, BCorp certifies entire companies.
-BCorp certification requires companies meet high standards of performance, accountability and transparency on a wide range of factors.
+Probably the fastest growing sustainability certification scheme is B Corp.
+Fairtrade certification – which we discussed in the chapter on requirements for niche markets – ensures that individual products meet high social and environmental standards.
+In contrast, B Corp certifies entire companies in a comprehensive and demanding way.
+B Corp certification requires companies meet high standards of performance, accountability and transparency on a wide range of factors.

 These factors include: